 IT: Password ResetsEmployees forget their passwords often.
 Sometimes too often.
 Instead of fulfilling requests for every employee that forgets every password they have, create a service catalog item for it.

 HR: New Hire OnboardingMake sure your new team member has everything they need when they arrive.
 By creating a step-by-step workflow for multiple departments with required approvals built in to ease the onboarding process on everyone.

+Facilities: New KeyRegardless of how an employee needs to access the premises, they need a way to get in.
+Whether an employee wants to use their key fob or change their access to their phone, the service catalog makes that process easy.
 The more items in your service catalog, the more quickly and efficiently you can serve your employees.
 As you can see, the service catalog can effectively handle a number of processes beyond traditional IT workflows.
 This will become especially useful as you build out automated processes for workflows that touch multiple departments.
 Keep in mind that you can continue to add to your service catalog as you recognize new opportunities.

 For more ideas on business processes you can automate, check out our eBook: 150 Ways to Automate Service Management Throughout Your Organization.